 Transactions in foreign currencies are initially recorded in the functional currency at the rate in effect at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are retranslated at the spot rate of exchange in effect at the reporting date.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rate as at the date of the initial transaction.
-Non-monetary items measured at fair value in a foreign currency are translated using the exchange rate as at the date of the exchange rate at the date when the fair value was determined.
+Non-monetary items measured at fair value in a foreign currency are translated using the exchange rate at the date when the fair value was determined.
 All exchange differences are recorded in the foreign exchange gain or loss in the consolidated statements of comprehensive loss under foreign exchange gain or loss.